vrk-kpa/xroad-multitenancy-test-service/README.md

-# xroad-multitenancey-test-service

-A test service to demonstrate X-Road multitenancy with REST services.
+# X-Road Multitenancy Reference Implementation

 ## Overview
-The services are intended to provide a reference implementation of the Suomi.fi Palveluväylä multi-tenancy features documented in [Suomi.fi Palveluhallinta](https://palveluhallinta.suomi.fi/fi/tuki/artikkelit/63f8ab85e0763400245f2c8f).
+The services in this repository are intended to provide a reference implementation of the Suomi.fi Palveluväylä multi-tenancy features documented in [Suomi.fi Palveluhallinta](https://palveluhallinta.suomi.fi/fi/tuki/artikkelit/63f8ab85e0763400245f2c8f).

-This repository contains three services that demonstrate how multiple organisations can share a single X-Road subsystem and security server:
+The purpose of the multi-tenancy solution is to allow multiple independent consumer organisations to share a single X-Road subsystem and security server provided by a 3rd party multi-tenancy operator.

+This reference implementation consists of the followin modules:
  * [test-client](test-client/README.md): the multi-tenancy operator's information system that relays messages from external consumer organisations to X-Road services
  * [test-service](test-service/README.md): a REST service that can serve multi-tenant clients over X-Road
  * [test-service-soap](test-service-soap/README.md): a SOAP service that can serve multi-tenant clients over X-Road
+ * [external-consumer](external-consumer/README.md): scripts to mock consumer organisations that make calls to X-Road services through multi-tenancy operator's system.

 The services in this repository are not production ready, but are intended as a starting point for developing multi-tenant X-Road services.
 Please refer to service specific README files for more information about each service.